byronka/minum/docs/development_handbook.md

 The rest of the testing framework is about the same.
 It's never simple, but we can choose to work with fewer tools.

-There aren't any reporting tools (other than the code coverage, for which we use Jacoco), but in some regards that doesn't diverge from the paradigm too much: Reporting is not really the point of tests.
+There is some rudimentary test reporting (see out/reports/test/tests.xml after running tests, and see writeTestReport in TestLogger), but in most regards it is unimportant.
+Reporting is not the point of tests.
 Instead, the point is to give the developer confidence that the recent changes aren't breaking anything.
-Until there's a compelling developer-oriented reason for a report, it will remain a lower priority.

 Instead of using a mocking framework, we just create a "Fake" version of a class (e.g. FakeSocketWrapper).
 This is